Chairman and Chief Executive Officer

 Mr. Niccol currently serves on the board of Harley-Davidson in addition to the board of directors of The Chipotle Cultivate Foundation, Chipotle’s nonprofit organization.
 Mr. Niccol holds an undergraduate degree from Miami University and an MBA from the University of Chicago Booth School of Business.

-Brian Niccol - Why We Chose Him:
+Brian Niccol, Chipotle Mexican Grill - Why We Recognized Him:

 Ever since overcoming the disastrous ripple of e-coli outbreaks a few years back, Chipotle devoted itself to making sure it provides healthy food, served in a healthy place and produced in a healthy way that is good for consumers AND the rest of the supply chain.
 Those proven principles became REAL relevant and popular after the pandemic hit, and they honestly shared them with their customers rather than worrying about social media and marketing trends.